thomykay/dhbw-projectmanagement1/lesson 207 - sprint planning/lesson 207 - slides.md

 ## Sprint Planning - Process

-1. PO presents the sprint goal and the associated PBIs and answers comprehension questions from the team.
-The Sprint Goal should be documented on the Sprint Backlog in a way that is easy to read for all team members.
+1. PO presents the preliminary sprint goal and the associated PBIs and answers comprehension questions from the team.
+The Sprint Goal should be documented close to the backlog, in a way that is easy to read for all team members.
 2. (Estimation)
-3. The team makes a prediction to the product owner and stakeholders about what PBIs it will deliver at the end of the sprint according to the collaboratively written DoD.
+3. The team makes a forecast to the product owner and stakeholders about what PBIs it will deliver at the end of the sprint according to the collaboratively written DoD.
 In this way, the Sprint Backlog is formed.

 ---